Seore287/P3D-Coursework/Game Design Document.md

 ### Non-diegetic

 Non-diegetic sound is audio that does not emanate directly from the action.
 It is used to create exaggerated effects that add to the drama.

-## ​Gameplay

-Below are the main gameplay elements.

-### ​Mechanics

-What are the core game mechanics?
-What will the player do to solve the main obstacles in the game?

-### ​Movement

-How does the player move around the game world?
-Does this change or alter at any point?

-### ​Controls

-What external hardware is required to play the game, and how does this map to the game controls?

-### ​Weapons

-Does your game have weapons?
-If so, what kinds are used?
-How are they used?
-How does ammunition work?
-Are there upgrades? etc.?

-### ​Inventory

-Is there an inventory system?
-If so, how does it work and how is it accessed?

 ## Graphical User Interface